Toooomey/primal-gym/README.md

 ___
 # Features

-This website is responsive across all devices.
-Website displays class information, opening hours, galleries and contact information.
+* This website is responsive across all devices.
+* Website displays class information, opening hours, galleries and contact information.
+* Website is easy to read and accesible to all.
 ___
 # Technologies used